ClaudiaBerlin/ClaudiaBerlin/README.md

 # Hi, I'm Claudia Berlin 👋

 I'm a webdeveloper in training.
-Its exciting to see see ideas coming to life gradually and learning to be able to use technology for good: helping to share and improve daily life
+Its exciting to see ideas coming to life gradually and learning to be able to use technology for good: helping to share and improve daily life

 Interested in web and mobile app devpelopment and currently learning Javascript, React & PHP.
 Beginner Knowledge in HTML & CSS.
 Looking to collaborate on small and easy beginner projects.
 You reach me best via this Github account :)